Jeffrey Tambor signals he may not return to 'Transparent' after harassment claims

 No final decision about next season has been made by Tambor or Amazon, according to a source close to the show.

-Amazon Studios did not immediately return a request for comment.
+Amazon Studios declined to comment.

 Deadline, which broke the news of Tambor statement on Sunday, has also reported that the allegations come from two of the actor's transgender colleagues: his former assistant Van Barnes and fellow "Transgender" actor Trace Lysette.